 Embodiment: Gaining a felt-sense of your physical body by exploring subtle sensations, with curiosity and compassion.

-All aspects of Hart Yoga aspire to reflect feminist practice and are intentionally designed to promote safety, trust, and interpersonal connections.
-We are currently implementing Hart Yoga in two of Willow International’s shelters in Kampala, Uganda for women and girls who have experienced human trafficking for sexual exploitation and/or labor.
+HaRT's programming aspires to reflect feminist practices and is intentionally designed to promote safety, trust, and interpersonal connections.
+We are currently implementing HaRT Yoga in two of Willow International’s shelters in Kampala, Uganda for women and girls who have experienced human trafficking for sexual exploitation and/or labor.

 Cady is an assistant professor at the University of Alabama.
 Her research addresses the intersections of violence against women and mental health.
-She is Hart Yoga's research and evaluation lead.
+She is HaRT's research and evaluation lead.

-Sophie works in feminist programs and research to prevent violence against women and is a trauma-sensitive yoga teacher.
-She is the founder of Hart Yoga and the program lead.
+Sophie works in feminist programs and research to prevent violence against women.
+She is a trauma informed yoga teacher and HaRT's founder and program lead.